Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 You should use the container-specific member function form of an algorithm, if provided, because it is generally more efficient or appropriate for the container at hand.

+## Chapter 17

+Iterators must be copy-constructible, copy-assignable, and destructible.
+L values of iterators must be swappable.

+It is recommended to use nonmember iterator functions, such as `std::begin()` and `std::end()`, instead of member functions.

+By combining ADL (calling begin(…) without any namespace qualification) with the using std::begin declaration, the compiler first looks up the right overload in the namespace of the type of its argument using ADL.
+If the compiler cannot find an overload using ADL, it tries to find an appropriate overload in the std namespace due to the using declaration.
+Just calling begin() without the using declaration would only call user-defined overloads through ADL, and just calling std::begin() would only look in the std namespace.

+`std::iterator_traits<Iter>::value_type` is a way of determine the underlying type behind the iterator (like an int, std::string, etc.)

+`std::advance(iter, n)` function to advance a given iterator, iter, by n positions.

+For random-access iterators, it simply does iter += n.
+For other iterators, it does ++iter or --iter in a loop n times, depending on whether n is positive or negative.